2023 Best Computer Information Systems Schools in Kentucky

 On average, CIS graduates from SCC take out $13,900 in student loans while working on their degree.

-Out of the 13 schools in Kentucky that were part of this year’s ranking, Western Kentucky University landed the # 5 spot on the list.
+The excellent programs at Western Kentucky University helped the school earn the #5 place on this year’s ranking of the best computer information systems schools in Kentucky.
 WKU is a fairly large public school located in the small city of Bowling Green.

 The average amount in student loans that CIS majors at WKU take out is $27,000.
 The average monthly payment of a loan this size is about $119, assuming that the borrower is on a 10-year repayment plan.